mikaelhg/openblocks/README.md

 The principal objective of the fork is to make the code more amenable to inclusion to other projects.

+If you're building a web application, you might want to consider http://code.google.com/p/blockly/ as well.

 Getting Started:
 ------
 	$ mvn clean package